Dependence control chart using maximum copula entropy: Real data examples

 The dependency measures are:

 So, the maximum copula entropy is:

-The second $UCL$ is $3.44277$, and the only point, sample $17$, is out of control.
+The second $UCL$ is $3.44277$, and the only point, sample $17$, is out-of-control.
 The process of calculation is continued to the third step, where the $UCL$ is $3.44287$.
-This process control chart is in Figure \ref{Ex1P23}.
-These steps are performed when we are not sure that the data of phase one are under control, and by filtering them, we achieve a data set that has the desired quality and controlled conditions.
-In the last step, we reached the control limit that included all the samples of phase one.
-So, this limit of control will be reliable, and the final $UCL$ is $2.87983$.
-The second part of the sample in Table \ref{Ex1} shows different values of $T^2$-Hotelling statistics.
-Each of them is based on the accepted examples at the same stage of the calculation.
-The bold values are out of control samples in each stage.
-The control limits of the lower stage are not accurate enough to detect all changes.
+This control chart calculation process is in Figure \ref{Ex1P23} for the second and third stages.
+We have to perform these preliminary steps on phase one when we are not sure whether the data of phase one are under control or not.
+We achieve a data set by filtration, which has the desired quality and controlled conditions.
+In the fourth step, we get the control limit that includes all the in-control samples of phase one.
+So, this limit of control will be reliable, and we are sure about its fine quality.
+The final $UCL$ is $2.87983$.
+The second part of the sample in Table \ref{Ex1} shows different values of $T^2$-Hotelling statistics for the rest of the data in the second phase.
+The bold values are out-of-control samples in each stage.
+We conclude that the control limits of the lower stage are not accurate enough to detect all unwanted changes in the process.
+So, we upgrade our determined control limit and increase the sensitivity of the $UCL$ by removing out-of-control samples from phase one.